Before You Read This Article

 One answer that seduces many people is: hurt them.
 It’s often an unconscious answer, for admitting that you actually want to hurt your own family is shameful.

-So, here is the next question people ask:
+So, here is the next question some people may ask:

 How Can I Hurt My Family?